 For anyone promoting dating apps, it would be enough to look for mentions of “dating app” + “recommend” to find these and similar posts, and pitch their product.

-In the first case, you might talk a bit about the product and how it’s better than its competitors and offer a discount or any other incentive.
+In the first case, you might talk a bit about the product and how it’s better than competitors, and offer a discount or another incentive.

 In the second case, you might tell a bit about your personal experience or even just casually mention the product.